ekr12345/ekr12345.github.io/_posts/2025-02-28-i don't use social media.md

 Having my own site encourages me to spend more time creating.

-Social media pushes us to spend more time mindlessly consuming.
+Social media pushed me to spend more time mindlessly consuming.

 Having my own site allows me focus.

-Social media wants to wreck my attention span.
+Social media wanted to wreck my attention span.

 Having my own site encourages me to share my work with *real* friends.

-Social media wants me to think every follower (and bot) is a *real* friend.
+Social media wanted me to think that every follower (and bot) was a *real* friend.

 I could go on but you probably already get the point.